hashicorp/terraform-website/content/source/docs/enterprise/workspaces/index.html.md

 A workspace consists of:

-- A collection of Terraform configurations (retrieved from a VCS repo).
+- A Terraform configuration (usually retrieved from a VCS repo, but sometimes uploaded directly).
-- Values for any variables those configurations require.
+- Values for variables used by the configuration.
-- Persistent stored state for the resources it manages.
+- Persistent stored state for the resources the configuration manages.
 - Historical state and run logs.

 ## Listing and Filtering Workspaces